My salmon wellington is buttery, flaky puff pastry wrapped around tender salmon, herby cream cheese, and fresh spinach.

 Can you freeze salmon en croute?

-If you are planning to make this as part of a bigger feast, or looking for a freezer meal, this is a great option.
+If you are planning to make this as part of a bigger feast or are looking for a freezer meal, this is a great option.
 You can freeze the uncooked wellington and then cook it straight from frozen.

-- Thaw the puff pastry sheet according to the instructions on the package.
+- Thaw the puff pastry sheet according to the package instructions.

 More Easy Fish Recipes